ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 ### cp and mv

-The copying and renaming utilities work in the same way.
-They take the target file or directory in the first parameter.
-The second parameter is the new path where the utility copies or moves the object
+The `cp` and `mv` utilities copy and move file system objects.
+Their interfaces are almost the same.
+Specify the target file or directory in the first parameter.
+Pass the new path for the object in the second parameter.

-There is an example.
-We want to make a copy of the `report.txt` file.
-First, we go to the directory that contains it.
-Then we call the `cp` utility in this way:
+Here is an example.
+You want to copy the `report.txt` file.
+First, you should come to its directory.
+Second, call the `cp` utility this way:
 {line-numbers: false, format: Bash}
 ```
 cp report.txt report-2019.txt
 ```

-This command creates a new file named `report-2019.txt`.
-It has the same contents as `report.txt`.
+This command creates the new file `report-2019.txt` in the current directory.
+Both `report-2019.txt` and `report.txt` files have the same contents.

-Assume that the old file `report.txt` is not needed.
-After copying it, you can remove it with the `rm` utility.
-But you can combine copying and removing in a single command.
-Call the `mv` utility for doing that:
+Suppose that you do not need the old file `report.txt`.
+You can remove it with the `rm` utility after copying.
+The second option is to combine copying and removing in a single command.
+The `mv` utility does that:
 {line-numbers: false, format: Bash}
 ```
 mv report.txt report-2019.txt
 ```

-This command creates a new file named `report-2019.txt`.
-At the same time, it removes the old file `report.txt`.
+This command does two things.
+First, it copies the `report.txt` file with the new name `report-2019.txt`.
+Second, it removes the old file `report.txt`.

-The `cp` and `mv` utilities process both relative and absolute paths.
-For example, there is the task to copy a file from the user's home directory to `~/docs/reports/2019`.
-The following command does it:
+Both `cp` and `mv` utilities accept relative and absolute paths.
+For example, let's copy a file from the home directory to the `~/docs/reports/2019` path.
+Here is the command for that:
 {line-numbers: false, format: Bash}
 ```
 cp ~/report.txt ~/docs/reports/2019
 ```

-The command copies the `report.txt` file to the path `~/docs/reports/2019/report.txt`.
+This command copies the `report.txt` file into the `~/docs/reports/2019` directory.
+The copy has the same name as the original file.

-You can obtain the same result in another way.
-Go to the user's home directory and call the `cp` utility with relative paths.
-Here are the commands:
+You can repeat the copying command with relative paths.
+Come to the home directory and call the `cp` utility there.
+The following commands do it:
 {line-numbers: true, format: Bash}
 ```
 cd ~
 cp report.txt docs/reports/2019
 ```

-You can specify the name of the copy explicitly.
-It is useful when the names of the original file and the copy should differ.
-The following `cp` call makes them different:
+When copying a file between directories, you can specify the copy name.
+Here is an example:
 {line-numbers: false, format: Bash}
 ```
 cp ~/report.txt ~/docs/reports/2019/report-2019.txt
 ```

+This command creates a file copy with the `report-2019.txt` name.

-Moving files from one directory to another works the same way as copying.
-For example, the following command moves the file `report.txt`:
+Moving files works the same way as copying.
+For example, the following command moves the `report.txt` file:
 {line-numbers: false, format: Bash}
 ```
 mv ~/report.txt ~/docs/reports/2019
 ```

-The following command moves and renames the file at the same time:
+The following command moves and renames the file at once:
 {line-numbers: false, format: Bash}
 ```
 mv ~/report.txt ~/docs/reports/2019/report-2019.txt
 ```

-The `mv` utility can rename directories too.
+You can rename a directory using the `mv` utility too.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 mv ~/tmp ~/backup
 ```

-This command renames the `tmp` directory to `backup`.
+This command changes the name of the `tmp` directory to `backup`.

-The `cp` utility cannot copy directories in a default mode.
-For example, you want to copy the directory with the temporary files `/tmp` to the user's home directory.
-The following command does not work:
+The `cp` utility cannot copy a directory when you call it in the default mode.
+Here is an example.
+Suppose you want to copy the directory `/tmp` with the temporary files to the home directory.
+You call `cp` this way:
 {line-numbers: false, format: Bash}
 ```
 cp /tmp ~
 ```

+This command fails.

-You must add the `-r` or `--recursive` option.
-Then the `cp` utility works properly.
-The resulting call looks like this:
+You must add the `-r` or `--recursive` option when copying directories.
+Then the `cp` utility can handle them.
+This is the correct command for our example:
 {line-numbers: false, format: Bash}
 ```
 cp -r /tmp ~
 ```

 Suppose you copy or move a file.
-If the target path already has a file with the same name, the `cp` and `mv` utilities ask you to confirm the operation.
-If you approve the operation, it overwrites the existing file.
+If the target directory already has the file with the same name, the `cp` and `mv` utilities ask you to confirm the operation.
+If you press the Y and Enter keys, utilities overwrite the existing file.

-If you do not need the existing file, overwrite it without confirmation.
-To do that, add the `-f` or `--force` option.
+There is an option to suppress the confirmation when copying and moving files.
+Use the `-f` or `--force` option.
+It forces `cp` and `mv` utilities to overwrite the existing files.
 Here are examples:
 {line-numbers: true, format: Bash}
 ```
 cp -f ~/report.txt ~/tmp
 mv -f ~/report.txt ~/tmp
 ```

 Both commands overwrite the existing `report.txt` file in the `tmp` directory.
-There is no need to confirm the operations.
+You do not need to confirm these operations.

 {caption: "Exercise 2-6.
 Operations with files and directories", format: text, line-numbers: false}
 ```
-Organize your photos from the past three months using the GNU utilities.
+Handle your photos from the past three months using the GNU utilities.
 Make a backup before you start.
 Separate all photos by year and month.
-You should get a similar directory structure:
+You should get a directory structure like this:

 ~/
   photo/